Toolbox

 Results

-• Projection of variables describing the city according to the identified scenarios, including population, urban expansion, equipment and required public space
+Projection of variables describing the city according to the identified scenarios, including population, density, urban expansion (if required), equipment and required public space.

 Description